-In a recent article published by the Financial Times - it was revealed that 17 of the 30 most popular smartphone apps that are being used to browse the internet privately are either owned by Chinese companies or companies who have links to China.
+In a recent article published by the Financial Times - it was revealed that 17 of the 30 most popular smartphone apps that are being used to browse the internet privately are either owned by Chinese companies or companies that have links to China.

-(Please note: If you do not have an account with the Financial Times you may struggle to view their article - we have been given 10 gift credits for users without accounts)
+Please note: If you do not have an account with the Financial Times you may struggle to view their article - we have been given 10 gift credits for users without accounts)

 VPNs are used and trusted by companies and users that require internet safety, cybersecurity and complete online privacy.

 Some of these apps have been downloaded over 100 millions times by both Android and iPhone devices, and include apps such as VPN 360 and VPN Proxy Master.

 However, the fact that the apps are owned by China is not the issue.
 The problem is the companies operating the apps have extremely limited privacy policies – a bright red flag that has gone surprisingly unnoticed until a study done by Privacy Central.

 Additionally, there were even apps identified that explicitly stated that their users’ internet activity was logged – and in some cases apps stated that data would be shared with third parties in mainland China.

 Collecting data goes against the fundamental purpose of a VPN, is indeed anti-privacy and has never been seen with any of the renowned VPNs such as F-Secure Freedome VPN or AVG Secure VPN.

 A VIRTUAL PRIVATE network (VPN) is a tunnel where you pass through a public network, protecting your data from spying eyes.
 Whether you're worried about internet service providers selling your data or want to stay safe on public Wi-Fi, a VPN can help protect you.